Cannabis Cup: Categories

-While in Australia the illegality of Cannabis has made the Cannabis Cup more of an underground hush, hush affair for members of the tight nit cannabis community.
+While in Australia the illegality of Cannabis has made the Cannabis Cup more of an underground hush, hush affair for members of the tight knit cannabis community.

 Impact

 This event has played a significant role in showcasing and pushing for change within the cannabis community in Australia and raising awareness about medicinal cannabis, which began being prescribed en masse to the public in 2018.

 Community Involvement

 More than just a competition, the Australian Cannabis Cup fosters community and camaraderie among cannabis enthusiasts and positively impacts the local Nimbin community.

 Legal Considerations

 The event operates in a legal landscape where recreational cannabis remains illegal at the federal level in Australia.
 Nevertheless, changing attitudes toward cannabis legislation and the growing medicinal cannabis industry have influenced the event's reception and its role in the broader discourse on cannabis in Australia.